 Create a framework matrix

-- On the Create tab, in the Files group, click Framework Matrix.
+- On the Create tab, in the Notes group, click Framework Matrix.

 - Enter a name for the matrix, and optionally enter a description.

-- On the Rows tab, under Rows, click the Select button and then select the case nodes that will be the rows in your matrix.
+- On the Rows tab, under Rows, click the Select button and then select the cases that will be the rows in your matrix.

 - (Optional) Under Row Header Attributes, click the Select button and then select up to four attributes to show in the row headers in the matrix.
 For example, you might want to show the Age or Gender of your interview respondents.
 Use the up and down arrows to order the attributes.
 If you include attributes, the rows in the matrix are ordered by their attribute values—otherwise the case nodes are ordered alphabetically by name.

-- On the Columns tab, click the Select button, and then select the thematic nodes that will be columns in your matrix.
+- On the Columns tab, click the Select button, and then select the thematic codes that will be columns in your matrix.

 - Framework matrices are stored in the Framework Matrices folder within the Notes group in Navigation View.